bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/source_code_dump/template.md

 [VULNTYPE] in [COMPONENT] in [APPLICATION] allows [ATTACKER] to [IMPACT] via [VECTOR] -->

-Source code can be dumped in {{target}} allowing an attacker to read, release, and exploit code that should otherwise be hidden from users.
+Source code can be dumped in {{target}} allowing an attacker to read, release, and exploit code that should otherwise be hidden from users on the In-Vehicle Infotainment (IVI) unit.

 ## Walkthrough & PoC